komposter/CommunityPowerEA.com/_docs/lot.md

 Lot size calculation type (applies to first trade in each series): <br/>
 * **Fixed lot**: lot is fixed and regulated by Lot size parameter
 * **Risk per trade**: deal closed by SL will damage the account by a specified % of balance.
-Percent is regulated by the "Lot risk %" parameter. <br/><span style="color:red">This mode will work correctly only with  disabled martingale and enabled StopLoss!</span>
+Percent is regulated by the "Lot risk %" parameter.
+  _This mode will work correctly only with  disabled martingale and enabled StopLoss!_
 * **Margin percent use**: lot calculates to use specified % of margin.
 Percent is regulated by the "Lot risk %" parameter.
 * **Fixed size per 1000**: lot size is specified for every 1000 units of your account balance.
 For example, with Start lot = 0.1 you’ll have: <br/>
   - for balance $2000: 0.2 lots